 For projects and applications outside of the scope of domestic hardwoods, we import exotic species under exacting standards, most notably our Honduran mahogany supplied through a partnership with Greenwood.

 Brian Boggs Chairmakers creates furniture which transcends mere functionality to become treasured heirlooms.
-Built in days rather than hours, these meticulously constructed custom works are produced to last lifetimes.
+Built-in days rather than hours, these meticulously constructed custom works are produced to last lifetimes.
 These pieces of furniture become celebrated members of your family, works of art passed along to your descendants and theirs.

+Brian Boggs wants to connect you to the trees.
+Walking around his workshop, you feel the inspiration surrounding him: full logs are broken into thick slabs, long blocks of mahogany stacked on sturdy shelves, your own body with its specific quirks.
 His unique perspective evolved through reading James Krenov’s “The Fine Art of Cabinet Making” and progressed within “Make a Chair from a Tree” by John Alexander.
 Combining Alexander’s sensitivity to his materials with the mastery of the tools of Krenov, Brian communes with the wood while adding an organic understanding of his clients’ needs.

 Brian wants you to sit on his chairs, lean on his tables, work at his desks.
 For him, your use is intrinsic to the design.
 Long evenings around a dining room table end with a sigh of laughter – not because of a final shift in your chair which doesn’t bring relief.

 While Brian’s designs expanded through the years to include tables and other custom furniture, chairs remain his primary canvas.
 During his career, he designed and built chairs for highly regarded furniture experts such as Sam Maloof, winner of the MacArthur Genius Grant for his furniture design and woodworking, and Frank Pollaro, CEO of Pollaro Fine Furniture.